omor13/sapir-summer-2022/README.md

 ## Part 1️⃣ - Terraform (30 %)

 As a Principal DevOps Engineer , you required to:
-Create Dev Environment using IaC (Terraform) including:
+1. Create Dev Environment using IaC (Terraform) including:
 - New VPC (name it: <yourname>-sapir-vpc) with connection to the internet

-Run the code with the provided aws account and save:
+2. Run the code with the provided aws account and save:
 `main.tf`
 `main.tfstate`
 files to a new github repo

+3. Destroy all resources

 ## Using Minikube to Create a Cluster